The Wizard of Oz

 A 1982 novel by American author Marion Zimmer Bradley which relates the Arthurian legends from the perspective of the female characters, particularly that of Morgaine (aka Morgan Le Fay), who is portrayed as a woman fighting to save her matriarchal Celtic culture in a country where patriarchal Christianity threatens to destroy the Pagan way of life.
 Morgaine is held to be capable of second sight (a gift of her Goddess) and transfiguration.
 In the end, she sees that the Goddess that she worshipped did not die with the coming of Christianity, merely took another form in the image of the Virgin Mary.

 The Witches of Eastwick

 A 1984 novel by the American author John Updike, also made into a successful film in 1987, a West End musical in 2000 and a television series (called simply “Eastwick”) in 2002.
 Set in the fictional Rhode Island town of Eastwick in the late 1960s, the plot involves the seduction of the three female witch protagonists by the devil-like character, Darryl Van Horne, and the women’s realization of his corrupting influence.

-A trilogy of novels written by the American horror author Anne Rice, consisting of "The Witching Hour" (1990), "Lasher" (1993) and "Taltos" (1994).
-They feature the Mayfair Family, modern descendents of generations of witches, who are haunted over four centuries by a powerful and seductive being, a Taltos demon called Lasher.
+A trilogy of novels written by the American horror author Anne Rice, consisting of “The Witching Hour” (1990), “Lasher” (1993) and “Taltos” (1994).
+They feature the Mayfair Family, modern descendants of generations of witches, who are haunted over four centuries by a powerful and seductive being, a Taltos demon called Lasher.